The Safety Data Sheet (SDS) is a technical bulletin detailing information about a hazardous chemical.

-The federal standard that governs the design requirements of MSDS makes it one of the most comprehensive sources of written information for employees regarding chemical safety.
-There is no specified standard format for the MSDS but all required information must be included.
-The MSDS must also be written in English and, at a minimum, must contain the following:
+The federal standard that governs the design requirements of SDS makes it one of the most comprehensive sources of written information for employees regarding chemical safety.
+There is no specified standard format for the SDS but all required information must be included.
+The SDS must also be written in English and, at a minimum, must contain the following:

->

-> - the identity (any chemical or common name) that is used on the container label;
+- the identity (any chemical or common name) that is used on the container label;

 - the chemical and common name of all ingredients having known health hazards if present in concentrations greater than 1%, and for carcinogens, if present at 0.1% or more;

 - the physical and chemical characteristics of the hazardous components;

 - the physical and health hazards including signs and symptoms of exposure and prior and/or existing contraindicating medical conditions;